accounted pleasures and cheerfully undertaken all self-denials; privations, toils, dangers, sufferings, sicknesses,

 mutilations, life-long hurts and losses, death itself ?
 For some great good, dimly seen but dearly held."

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA

-IN WITNESS WHEREOF, I have hereunto set my hand this fifth day of November, in the year of our Lord two thousand fifteen, and of the Independence of the United States of America the two hundred and fortieth.
+IN WITNESS WHEREOF, I have hereunto set my hand this twenty-fourth day of May, in the year of our Lord two thousand seventeen, and of the Independence of the United States of America the two hundred and forty-first.

 FlagsExpress.com will provide you with an E-mail notification when your American flag should be flown at half-staff in accordance to Presidential proclamations.